The South Carolina Field Office is

 Service.
 The Field Office is located in the Strom Thurmond

 Federal Building in Columbia and operates under a cooperative

-agreement with Clemson University's Department of Applied
+agreement with the South Carolina Department of Agriculture.

 Welcome to the Palmetto State.
 With more than 30,000 square miles of land and